gtaws/ProtectWithWAF/lab1/README 2.md

 #### Simulate a Bad Bot attack
 We will simulate a bad bot attack by using Apache Benchmark to send 100 http requests using the User-Agent = bad-bot.

-11. Open a Command window using the CMD shortcut on the desktop and change directory to **C:\Apache24\bin**.
+11. Open a Command window using the **CMD** shortcut on the desktop and change directory to **C:\Apache24\bin**.
     ![](.//media/image36.png)

 12. Run Apache Benchmark:
     *   Copy the abLoadTestCommand from the **Output Properties** tab on the JAM webpage.
-Right click and copy.
+Right click and copy or select the copy icon to the right of the command.

         <img src="https://aws-jam-challenge-resources.s3.amazonaws.com/WAF-BOTs-Scrapers-Workshop/lab1/media/jam7.png" width="700" />
     *   Run the command in a Command Prompt window